 Rothamsted Research, a UK based research institution and one of the oldest agricultural research institutions in the world, is working to make the results and data from their experiments universally accessible.
-This open data, collected as often as every 15 minutes, includes information on water run-off levels, soil moisture, meteorological data, and soil nutrients, and is expected to run for decades.
+This open data, collected as often as every 15 minutes, includes information on water run-off levels, soil moisture, meteorological data and soil nutrients and is expected to run for decades.

 The Electronic Rothamsted Archive (e-RA) is a continuation of the Godan Initiative, of which Rothamsted Archive is a part.
-The initiatiave aims to make agricultural data available to the global scientific community in order to support agricultural innovation.
+The initiative aims to make agricultural data available to the global scientific community in order to support agricultural innovation.
 Rothamsted, which houses some of the oldest and most comprehensive agricultural data, is an important partner in furthering this goal.